Hoboneer/sxhkd-parser/README.md

 ## Limitations

+To maintain simplicity in the implementation, some uncommon features of sxhkd are unsupported.
+The list follows:

-- Inconsistent location of `:` to indicate noabort across the permutations of a hotkey:
+- Inconsistent location of `:` to indicate noabort across the permutations of a
+  hotkey:
     - Each `Hotkey` object has a single `noabort_index` attribute.
 This will not change.
 - Alphanumeric ranges within sequences of the form `{s1,s2,s3,...,sn}`:
     - These are OK:
       - Alphabetic: `A-Z`, `a-z`, `A-F`, `a-f`, `A-z` (within ASCII)